swarby/A7_LacourseSpindleDetector/README.txt

   * Example input :
     * EEGvector.mat : 1 minute of broadband filtered EEG recording, sample-by-sample
-    * sleepStaging.mat : sleep stages that match the EEG timeseries, sample-by-sample For example this vector can be coded as: 0 or wake, 1 or N1, 2 or N2, 3 or N3 and 5 or REM etc.
+    * sleepStaging.mat : sleep stages that match the EEG timeseries, sample-by-sample -For example this vector can be coded as: 0 or wake, 1 or N1, 2 or N2, 3 or N3 and 5 or REM etc.
-			 Multiple sleep stages can be used as baseline by modifying the DEF_a7.bslSleepStaging variable.
-Variables in baseline should match the sleep stage vector.
+			 -This vector needs to be a cell of string, ex) 2 needs to be coded as a char '2' Multiple sleep stages can be used as baseline by modifying the DEF_a7.bslSleepStaging variable in initA7_DEF.m.
+			 -If multiple sleep stages are defined use cell format.
+			 -For example  DEF_a7.bslSleepStaging = {'N2','N3'}.
+			 -Variables in baseline should match the sleep stage vector.
     * artifactVector.mat : binary vector with/without (1/0) artifact that matches sample-by-sample the EEG timeseries.

 * Output folder